sulaimanbiswas/fully-responsive-sidebar/README.md

 ### Adding/Removing Items

-- Add or remove menu items in the sidebar by modifying the JSX structure in the Next.js components.
+- Add or remove menu items in the sidebar by modifying the JSX structure in the Next.js TypeScript components.

 ### Mobile Responsiveness